Last updated 07-Aug-2024

 Each Tesla car produces a wealth of data that can be accessed by the owner.
 There are a number of ways to capture this information and use it to produce statistics for your car.
 There are however some important considerations when doing this, the most important being security, as providing any 3rd party with your Tesla email address and password, or to a lesser but still significant degree, your Tesla Token, is a potential security risk.

 Before we go into the different options it is worth explaining a little about how all these systems work.
 Your Tesla app uses an API to connect your phone, via the internet, to Tesla servers which in turn connect to your car.
-This API has been hacked (maybe deciphered is a better word) and this enables 3rd parties to access the car by mimicking the messages the official app sends to the car.
+This API was hacked a number of years agao but Tesla have now made it publically available with appropriate documentation.

 For the API to work and determine which car you want the data for, you need to send, via the API, certain details to identify your account and the car.